Lidar-Camera Calibration (single target and Targetless)

 Suppose the target corners are not auto-detected.
 Users can follow the steps below and add the four boundary markers to get the inner checkerboard corners.

-The extrinsic parameter space is huge, so we need an estimated entry point to optimize.
-There are three ways for the user to provide estimated extrinsic parameters.
+The extrinsic parameter space is vast, so we need an estimated entry point for optimization.
+The user can provide estimated extrinsic parameters in three ways.

 Users can map the target corner points in the point cloud and get the initial estimates of the extrinsic parameters.
 Only one point cloud mapping is sufficient to get the initial estimates.

 Our algorithms can automatically detect targets in the point cloud if the lidar channel data is provided on the configuration page.
-Please note the auto-detection might not work properly if there are a lot of flat surfaces, like walls, ceilings, etc., in the scene.
+Please note that the auto-detection might not work properly if there are many flat surfaces, like walls, ceilings, etc., in the scene.

 Add estimated extrinsic parameters